 Cross-cut vs Micro-cut shredder – Which is better?

 A cross-cut shredder is a less secure paper shredder compared to a micro-cut shredder.
-Cross-cut paper shredders are rated from security level P-3 and P-4, and micro-cut shredders are rated from levels P-5, P-6, and P-7.
+Cross-cut paper shredders rate from security level P-3 and P-4.
+Where micro-cut shredders rate from P-5, P-6, and P-7.
 The latter is also known as nano-cut.

 Read more about paper shredders in our shredder guide.

 So, which is better?
 A micro-cut shredder is the most secure type of paper shredder.
 The downside is that micro-cut shredders process paper slower than cross-cut shredders, and the high security shredding machines are more expensive.